adelelawady/scraperly/README.md

 This example will:
 1. Process the input text into segments
-2. Scrape relevant images from Lexica.art
+2. Scrape relevant existing AI-generated images from Lexica.art (no new images are generated)
 3. Generate text-to-speech narration
-4. Create a video with the images and narration
+4. Create a video with the scraped images and narration

 ## Supported AI Providers